 Recording plays a key role in closure to evidence the efforts made by families, ourselves and partners and how this has impacted on the child’s quality of life.
 Accurate and effective recording provides the foundation for partnering with families in the future should there be a need.

 We ensure that the child’s file is up to date, which includes:

 Communication is the means through which we make friends, build relationships, express our feelings, thoughts and emotions, make choices and engage as part of our society.
 It is also the way in which we indicate when we are not safe, feel scared or have been hurt.
 We will always strive to understand how best a child or young person communicates, verbally and/or behaviourally.
 Understanding that a child of any age or ability has the means to communicate.

-Through effective direct work with children and families we ensure active participation in the assessment and planning process, seeking out the views of each child and young person to understand what they may feel is working, they are worried about and what needs to change.
+Through effective direct work with children and families we ensure active participation in the assessment and planning process, seeking out the views of each child and young person to understand what they may feel is working, what they may worry about and what needs to change.

 Our work reflects and considers a child’s daily lived experiences, the care they receive, the significant events in their lives and how these have impacted them (negatively or positively), to understand who is, or is not, contributing to them being safe, happy, healthy, and successful.

-Where children are too young or do not have the ability to verbalise their views, we will still strive to engage them, use observations between them and their family and seek the views of those who know the child best to capture their voice.
+Where children are too young or do not have the ability to verbalise their views, we will still strive to hear them, using observations between them and their family and seek the views of those who know the child best to capture their voice.